Magda Linette: 2019–2020: First WTA Tour titles and top 35

-2021: New coach, first major doubles SF & two singles 3rd rounds
+2021: New coach, French Open SF in doubles & two 3rd rounds in singles

 Linette started the season at the end of March due to a knee injury.
 In May, she advanced to her first semifinal, since triumphing at the Hua Hin Championships in February 2020, in Strasbourg.
-She defeated Yulia Putintseva in the quarterfinal before losing a three-set semifinal match against Sorana Cîrstea.
+She defeated Yulia Putintseva in the quarterfinal, before losing a three-set semifinal match against Sorana Cîrstea.

 On May 21, Linette posted on Instagram that she started a new coaching partnership with Dawid Celt, who was previously coaching Agnieszka Radwańska.

 At the French Open, Linette defeated Chloé Paquet, and top seed Ashleigh Barty who retired with injury.
 In the third round, she lost to Ons Jabeur in three sets.
-At the same tournament in doubles, partnering with American Bernarda Pera, she reached the semifinals for the first time in her career.
+At the same tournament in doubles, partnering with American Bernarda Pera, she reached a major semifinal for the first time in her career.

 Linette continued at Wimbledon, where she defeated Amanda Anisimova and No. 3 seed Elina Svitolina to advance to the third round, where she lost to Paula Badosa in three sets.

 She lost her opening match at the US Open to Coco Gauff.